At What Age Do You Stop Burping A Baby?

 Image: IStock

-In some cases, burping a baby doesn’t work because the problem isn’t trapped gas, but a gastrointestinal issue, such as acid reflux or GERD.
-If your baby is burping excessively or the burping is accompanied by other problems, such as excessive spit-up or projectile vomiting, consult your pediatrician right away.
+In some cases, burping a baby doesn’t work because the problem isn’t trapped gas, but a gastrointestinal issue, such as GERD or acid reflux in babies.
+If your baby is burping excessively, the burping is accompanied by other problems, such as excessive spit-up or projectile vomiting, it would be best to consult your pediatrician.
 The doctor will note your little one’s symptoms and do an evaluation to determine the underlying cause.

 Frequently Asked Questions